-Flying Green, a new and sustainable airline based in Paris Orly, aims startup in 2023
+Flying Green, a new and sustainable airline based in Paris Orly, aims to startup in 2023

 • The choice of eco-responsible partners.

 • Human resources committed to sustainable development, with an environmental ethics charter signed by all employees.
-Zero paper, 100% recyclable waste policies as well as maximum digitization are implemented from the start of the company’s operations.
+Zero paper, 100% recyclable waste policies as well as maximum digitisation are implemented from the start of the company’s operations.

 Client experience

 “Ambient airspace lighting also has the advantage of creating pleasant atmospheres for all phases of flight.
 In addition, this LED technology allows passengers to better adapt to jet lag.
-Lighting can also be segmented by class to best suit the ambiance of each area of the aircraft.
+Lighting can also be segmented by class to best suit the ambience of each area of the aircraft.

 Airspace cabins are the quietest cabins in their class, making a significant contribution to passenger well-being.